junxia97/IFM/README.md

 ```

 ## Dataset download
-All the necessary data files can be downloaded from the following link [Google Drive](https://drive.google.com/drive/folders/1ZYdYQ0TtmShJC-z6dr4BU1aPfeQSE9gD?usp=sharing), which include the (washed) molecules' SMILES strings, labels and various fingerprints.
+All the necessary data files can be downloaded from the following link [Google Drive](https://drive.google.com/drive/folders/1ZYdYQ0TtmShJC-z6dr4BU1aPfeQSE9gD?usp=sharing), which include the molecules' SMILES strings, labels and various fingerprints.

 ## Benchmarking Experiments